 The idea behind this is that the early layers of a deep network tend to detect simple features common to many of the training examples.
-For example, in images, early layers will detect edges, blobs, corners and gradients—extremely basic visual features.
-Later layers will combine these in specific patterns to produce more advanced features—simple shapes, then more complex ones—by composing the features from earlier layers together.
+For example, in images, early layers will detect edges, blobs, corners and gradients — extremely basic visual features.
+Later layers will combine these in specific patterns to produce more advanced features — simple shapes at first, then more complex ones — by composing the features from earlier layers together.

 By replacing only the final layer, these earlier, general features can be reused to perform very specific tasks without having to redo all the work of producing them.

 I like to compare this to learning a second language.
 Children spend maybe ten or fifteen years mastering their first language; a ten-month-old generally can't say many words, but makes sounds that are recognisably aligned to their parents' language; single words, then two-word phrases, then extremely simple sentences follow.
 Concepts like "you" and "me" require some alignment, because these are words that change meaning depending on who says them, and so toddlers will initially refer to themselves and the people they are talking to by name; names are fixed, and therefore easier.